-California Penal Code 800 PC gives prosecutors six years to press criminal charges for most crimes carrying a prison term of eight years or more.
+Penal Code § 800 PC gives prosecutors a six-year statute of limitations to press criminal charges for most crimes that carry a prison term of eight years or more.
 This six-year clock starts running after the alleged crime is committed.
 But there is no statute of limitations at all for the most serious crimes that carry long prison terms such as murder and rape.

 The full text of the statute reads as follows:

 800. Except as provided in Section 799, prosecution for an offense punishable by imprisonment in the state prison for eight years or more or by imprisonment pursuant to subdivision (h) of Section 1170 for eight years or more shall be commenced within six years after commission of the offense.

 Under California Penal Code 800 PC, prosecutors generally have a six-year statute of limitations to bring criminal charges against suspects facing charges that carry at least eight years in prison.
 So if six years pass from the time the crime allegedly occurred, then the D.A. can no longer press criminal charges against the suspect.

 There are exceptions to PC 800.
 Prosecutors can bring charges at any time when a conviction would carry either:

 - the death penalty; or

 There is also no statute of limitations to bring charges for:

 - embezzlement of public money; or

 - certain felony sex crimes like rape, sodomy, and lewd acts with a minor.